Fake Door Testing: What Is It and How to Make An Effective Fake Door Test

 When is it beneficial to use fake door testing?

-There are a number of situations when you might want to consider running such a test.
+There are several situations when you might want to consider running such a test.

 Let’s look at some of the most important ones.